minihays/minihays.github.io/_posts/2020-09-23-feeling-small.markdown

 Why do we need to **FIGHT** for rights at all?
 Why is it so unfair?
 And why don’t people see how unfair it is?
 I just can’t wrap my mind around it at all.

 Why am I less than a man?
-Why is my black friend less than a white person?
-Why is my trans friend less than any other person?
-Why is my gay friend less than for loving whomever they choose?
+Why are my black friends less than white people?
+Why are my trans friends less than any other person?
+Why are my gay friends less than for loving whomever they choose?

 Why do we decide these things at all?
 Why can’t it just be a given?